Central limit theorems for linear spectral statistics of inhomogeneous random graphs with graphon limits: Introduction

 All results for the CLTs in this paper assume the variance profile matrix $S_n$ of the inhomogeneous random graph converges to limit under various types of graphon convergence.
 The limiting covariance of the CLT is expressed in terms of homomorphism densities from finite graphs to a graphon.

-A notable feature of our results is that the required topology for graphon convergence becomes weaker as the sparsity parameter $p$ p decreases.
+A notable feature of our results is that the required topology for graphon convergence becomes weaker as the sparsity parameter $p$ decreases.
 This occurs because the finite graphs contributing to the limiting variance term become simpler in sparser regimes. \begin{itemize} \item Dense regime ($p\in (0,1)$): A stronger notion of convergence, called $\delta_1$-convergence (see Assumption~\ref{assumption:delta1}), is needed.
-This is due to the influence of multigraph homomorphism densities on the variance term. \item Sparse regime ($np\to \infty, p\to 0$): Multigraph homomorphism densities no longer contribute to the limiting variance, and $\delta_{\Box}$-convergence suffices for the CLT of $\overline{A}_n$.
-In this case, the graphon convergence requirements for global eigenvalue fluctuations are stricter than those for global eigenvalue distributions, as discussed in \cite{zhu2020graphon}, where only tree homomorphism density convergence is required.
-(Assumption~\ref{assumption:deltaBox}). \item For the CLT of $\overline{A}_n$ when $np\to c$, and the CLT of $A_n$ when $np=n^{o(1)}$, the only nonzero covariance in the limit arises from homomorphism densities of trees to a graphon.
+This is due to the influence of multigraph homomorphism densities on the variance term. \item Sparse regime ($np\to \infty, p\to 0$): Multigraph homomorphism densities no longer contribute to the limiting variance, and convergence of tree homomorphism suffices for the CLT of $\overline{A}_n$.
+While for $A_n$, $\delta_{\Box}$ convergence in required when $np=n^{\Omega(1)}$ (Assumption~\ref{assumption:deltaBox}). \item For the CLT of $\overline{A}_n$ when $np\to c$, and the CLT of $A_n$ when $np=n^{o(1)}$, the only nonzero covariance in the limit arises from homomorphism densities of trees to a graphon.
 Consequently, only a weaker assumption on finite tree homomorphism densities is required (Assumption~\ref{assumption:tree}), as shown in \cite{zhu2020graphon}. \end{itemize}

 Furthermore, by adapting the proof in \cite[Theorem 5.1]{zhu2020graphon}, all results in Section~\ref{sec:main} are also valid for $W$-random graphs where the inhomogeneous random graph is generated such that each edge $\{i,j\}$ is connected independently with probability $p W(x_i,x_j)$, with $x_1,\dots,x_n$ i.i.d. samples uniformly distributed on $[0,1]$.